 This is by far the most important thing about starting your own business or blog!
 Your name is your identity to your customer and on the internet.
 It’s what tells people about your business.
 Ask yourself…

 - What do I want people to think when they say my business name?

 - Does my business name tell people what it is about?

-Product driven name – I use to have Veena’s Art of Cakes as my business name?
+- Product-driven name – I used to have Veena’s Art of Cakes as my business name.
 Which obviously told people that I was in the business of cakes.
 Even when you googled cakes in Israel you got my website because the name itself had cakes in it.

-Brand Name – Later I decided I wanted to change my business name to – Veena Azmanov but does it tell people what my business is about?
+- Brand Name – Later I decided I wanted to change my business name to – Veena Azmanov but does it tell people what my business is about?
 No!!
-But now my business name a brand name.
-Which mean I keep Veena Azmanov but I have to work indirectly to getting cakes associated with my name.
-That’s usually how it works.

 There are a few things you need to consider when choosing a name.
 Here are a few tips from me when you choose your own domain.

 - Be honest and analyze your own name.

 Decide whether is it easy for people to pronounce your name.
 Nothing is worst than people pronouncing your name right?

 Do you think that it’s catchy or is it something that will be hard for people to remember?
 Is it something you want people to call your business?